Our commitment to you

-If someone believes that they haven't received their minimum entitlement at work they can lodge a request for assistance with us.
+If someone believes that they haven't received their minimum entitlements at work they can lodge a request for assistance with us.
 When we receive a request for assistance, we make an assessment about the best way to deal with it.
 We find that in most situations employees and employers can resolve their workplace issues by relying on our educational resources or dispute resolution services.
-In circumstances where breaches of workplace laws have significant consequences, are of public interest or relate to our priorities, we can decide to conduct formal investigations that can lead to compliance and enforcement outcomes.
+In circumstances where breaches of workplace laws have significant consequences, are of public interest or relate to Our priorities, we can decide to conduct formal investigations that can lead to compliance and enforcement outcomes.

 Further information about how the FWO delivers its services to promote and monitor compliance with workplace laws is outlined in the Compliance and Enforcement Policy, available on the Our policies page.

 If someone believes they have information and is concerned someone isn’t following workplace laws but they don’t wish to get involved directly, they can make an anonymous report in English and in various other languages.

 In these circumstances, we won’t contact customers but information will be used to:

 - help us plan current and future education and enforcement activities